glynawe/Vanilla/altsyntax/vanilla0.md

     procedure ALLOCATE (size: integer): word;  // returns an address procedure DEALLOCATE (address: word);

 The `new` procedure calls `ALLOCATE(SYSTEM_TYPESIZE(T))` or `ALLOCATE(SYSTEM_TYPESIZE(T) * d)` to obtain the address of memory space for an anonymous variable of  type `T`.
-If that address is 0 then an runtime error is raised, otherwise the anonymous variable is assigned a default initial value and a reference to it is returned.
+If that address is 0 then an runtime error is raised, otherwise the anonymous variable is assigned a default initial value and a pointer to it is returned.

 The `free(r)` procedure calls `DEALLOCATE(SYSTEM_TYPE(r, integer))` to mark the space at *r* as free for reallocation.